nanasemai/sdm845-next/Documentation/userspace-api/media/mediactl/media-ioc-setup-link.rst

 while streaming media data.
 Attempting to enable or disable a streaming non-dynamic link will return an ``EBUSY`` error code.

+Pipeline validation may be delayed for links marked with the ``VALIDATE_LATE`` flag until actual hardware operation even if the rest of the pipeline would be validated at an earlier point of time.

 If the specified link can't be found the driver returns with an ``EINVAL`` error code.